Call for Articles:

 Between Art and Life: the Gargantuan World of Medieval Laughter

 Laughter has been a favourite topic for medievalists for many decades, yet the potential for new research remains great.
 Approaches have traditionally been framed through the work of Mikhail Bakhtin, whose ideas on carnival culture have long defined understandings of medieval comedy throughout the global scholarly community.
 Reflecting on the many ways that the study of humour has changed over the past decades, and on the multidisciplinary approaches that have driven these changes, in this issue we welcome new interpretations of medieval humour, comedy, and laughter.
 Considering sociological, anthropological, and literary perspectives, as well as historical work, views from visual studies, and research on the history of the emotions, we are interested in receiving papers that share original research on laughter, in the widest range of its manifestations throughout the Middle Ages.

 Possible topics might include — but are not limited to:

-We also welcome reviews of recently published books on the topic (no more than 3 years old).
+We also welcome reviews of recently published books (in the past three years).